An overview of the Giveth Donation Application

 - The Recipients are the Makers that receive the funds when a Milestone is successfully completed.

 Two additional roles have been created to guarantee the correct usage of funds.

 - The Campaign Reviewer can reject completion of any Milestone and can, as a strong security measure, even cancel a whole Campaign if it appears to be fraudulent.

 - The Milestone Reviewer’s role is to confirm the Milestone Manager really achieved the proposed goal or action described in the Milestone.

-This brings us to the true power of the Giveth platform: at all times the Giver knows exactly what is happening to the donated funds, how these are being spent, and is in full control through a transparent network of accountabilities.
-If a Milestone is cancelled, the funds are returned to the Campaign.
-If a Campaign is cancelled, the funds are automatically returned to the Delegates that supported it.
+This brings us to the true power of the Giveth platform: at all times the Giver knows exactly what is happening to the donated funds, how these are being spent and is in full control through a transparent network of accountabilities.
+If a Milestone is canceled, the funds are returned to the Campaign.
+If a Campaign is canceled, the funds are automatically returned to the Delegates that supported it.
 If a Delegate quits, the funds are returned to the Giver.
 On top of this, one of the most revolutionary aspects of this system is that at any point up until the moment funds are locked into a Campaign, the Giver can decide to withdraw them.

 Walk the Walk

-The Giveth Donation Application is now in alpha stage on testnet, with all of the roles described above integrated, and currently undergoing testing with a select team of volunteers.
+The Giveth Donation Application is now in beta stage on testnet, with all of the roles described above integrated, and currently undergoing testing with a select team of volunteers.

 We always have opportunities for skilled developers to contribute to our project, and you can donate to `revolution.eth` to reward and incentivize the devs that are making the Giveth platform a reality.
 Please join our Slack and find out how you can contribute.